laThomass/DatabaseDesignProject3/README.md

-Sure!
-Here's a README for your GitHub project using Markdown syntax with headings and appropriate command formatting:

----

 # Database Design Project 3

 This project demonstrates a CRUD application that integrates Redis to enhance performance for user and portfolio management, transactions, tenant interaction logs, and financial report summaries.